Meulymooh/api-surfing-spots/readme.md

 1. Unlike the beer API, we cannot add a "/random" at the end of the URL to fetch a random array.
 We have to use javascript's math function.

-2. The API URL is http.
+2. The surfing API and Flickr URLs are http.
 The exercise link on github is https.
 It's then causing a mixed-content error in the console.
-It's sometimes possible to solve the problem by adding an "s" to the http of the URL to fetch, but in this particular case, it doesn't work.
+Adding an "s" to the Flickr API works, but it's not working with the surfing API.
 So I'm now just hosting the json file in my repo to make it work on github.

 ## Unfinished